2024 GRANT APPLICATION

 The Nita M. Lowey 21st Century Community Learning Center Program – West Virginia 21st Century Community Learning Centers

 This program supports the creation of community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly those who attend high-poverty and low-performing schools.
 The program helps students meet state and local student standards in core academic subjects, such as reading and math.
 It also offers students a broad array of enrichment activities that can complement their regular academic programs.
-Additionally, the program supports participating students’ families and offers literacy and other educational services to the families.
+Additionally, the program supports participating students’ families and offers literacy and other educational services to families.

 The West Virginia Department of Education makes competitive grants, based on available federal funding, to eligible organizations that implement community learning centers to assist student learning and development.